Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 - If you plead not guilty, what are your chances of being found guilty vs. innocent
 - If you're found guilty, what are the usual sentences?
 - Strength of evidence?
-- At least from the initial data, victim factors,keywords or tone flags that might indicate bias in the case documents
+- At least from the initial data, victim factors, keywords or tone flags that might indicate bias in the case documents
 - What happens after people serve their sentence?
 By sentence type.

 **BDDE Dataset #3 Notebook https://github.com/embrace-call-for-code/bias-detection-engine/blob/master/notebooks/weighted_drug_trafficking_data.ipynb   :Simulated historical data to supplement actual historical data collected from US Sentencing Commission**
-Due to compressed Call for Code timeline, a set of simulated historical datasets were created to reflect trends indicated in smaller amount of actual historical sentencing data captured in Dataset #2 collected from publically available interactive data found on United States Sentencing Commissioni public portal.
-This dataset shows a view of simulated data that repliate fact patterns disserned in limited actual historical data collected from United States Sentencing Commission interactive historical outcomes datasets sufficient to  reveal that a large proportion of black defendants are offered and take a plea bargain deal which results in a disportionately negative deviation from the Federal Sentencing Guidelines mid-point.
+Due to compressed Call for Code timeline, a set of simulated historical datasets were created to reflect trends indicated in smaller amount of actual historical sentencing data captured in Dataset #2 collected from publicly available interactive data found on United States Sentencing Commission public portal.
+This dataset shows a view of simulated data that replicate fact patterns discerned in limited actual historical data collected from United States Sentencing Commission interactive historical outcomes datasets sufficient to reveal that a large proportion of black defendants are offered and take a plea bargain deal which results in a disproportionately negative deviation from the Federal Sentencing Guidelines mid-point

                      X-X-X-X-X-X-X- NOTE Boz...  put hyperlinks under BDE Dataset #3 Notebook  X-X-X-X-X-X-X-
 ![Judicial Bias](/images/Judicial_Bias.png)

-**BDE Dataset #4 Notebook https://github.com/Call-for-Code-for-Racial-Justice/bias-detection-engine/blob/master/notebooks/open_sentencing_demo.ipynb  :BDDE Data output dashboard analysis results to be passed back to Open Sentencing Solution Aggregrator**
+ **BDE Dataset #4 Notebook https://github.com/Call-for-Code-for-Racial-Justice/bias-detection-engine/blob/master/notebooks/open_sentencing_demo.ipynb  :BDDE Data output dashboard analysis results to be passed back to Open Sentencing Solution Aggregator**
 Critical findings generated by BDDE outputs will be fed back to the Open Sentencing Aggregator via the BDDE API and will provide analytic and contextual insights that include:
 1. \# of similarly charged Sentencing Documents evaluated
 2. % white male vs % black male reflected in the historical pull of Sentencing documents